codedance/jquery.AreYouSure/README.md

  * The custom message option may not work on Firefox ([Firefox bug 588292](https://bugzilla.mozilla.org/show_bug.cgi?id=588292)).
  * The ```windows.beforeunload``` event is not supported on current Opera (Feb 2013).
 This will change with their move to WebKit.

 ###Future
 The aim is to keep *Are-you-sure* simple and light.
 If you think you have a good idea which is aligned with this objective, please voice your thoughts in the issues list.

 ###Release History

+**2013-09-30**
+* Added dirty and clean "events"
+* Added an option to disable the message (dirty tracking only)
+* Added an option to rescan a form to look/detect any new fields

 **2013-07-24** - Minor fix - don't fail if form elements have no "name" attribute.